-a) Gender equality is visibly mainstreamed into at least 50 percent of JPs operational at the time of assessment.

-or

-b) A joint program on promoting gender equality and the empowerment of women is operational over current UN-DAF period in line with SDG priorities including SDG5.
+- a) Gender equality is visibly mainstreamed into at least 50 percent of IPs operational at the time of assessment. - or ing gender equality and the empowerment of women is operational over current UNb) A joint program on promotb) A joint program on promoting gender equality and the empowerment of women is operational over current UN-DAF period in line with SDG priorities including SDG5.

-a) Gender equality is visibly mainstreamed into at least 50 percent of JPs operational at the time of assessment.
+- MEETS MINIMUM REOUIREMENTS - a) Gender equality is visibly mainstreamed into at least 50 percent of IPs operational at the time of assessment.

-b) A joint program on promoting gender equality and the empowerment of women is operational over current UN-DAF period in line with SDG priorities including SDG5.
+DAF period in line with SDG priorities including SDG5.